Medicinal mushrooms and their health benefits

 Conclusion and Future Perspectives

 It is likely that medicinal mushrooms could improve quality of life during and after conventional cancer therapy.
 Their prebiotic effects pose a possible explanation.
-A better emotional and physical status, better sleep and less fatigue, as well as fewer side effects of conventional chemotherapy such as nausea, vomiting and gastrointestinal symptoms could be observed in the patients taking medicinal mushrooms.
+A better emotional and physical status, better sleep and less fatigue, as well as fewer side effects of conventional chemotherapy such as nausea, vomiting and gastrointestinal symptoms observed in the patients taking medicinal mushrooms.